jmpark0808/jmpark0808.github.io/awards.md

 ## Laura Bassi Scholarship
 Issued by The Advisory Board of the Laura Bassi Scholarship, August 2023.

+Outstanding research that focuses on neglected topics of study.

 ## 1st place in AutoICE competition

 Issued by European Space Agency, April 2023.

-1st place in AutoICE competition to address the challenge of “automated sea ice mapping” from Sentinel-1 SAR data.
+1st place in international AutoICE competition to address the challenge of “automated sea ice mapping” from Sentinel-1 SAR data.

 ## NSERC Doctoral Award Institute Finalist

 Issued by University of Waterloo, November 2022.

+Awarded to high-calibre scholars who are engaged in doctoral programs in the natural sciences or engineering.
+Top ~100 students at the University of Waterloo.

 ## Engineering Doctoral Domestic Student Award